seepick/cccontact/interview_tom/final_content.md

 * contact quarterly website ("official CI channel")
 * material for the spine, by steve paxton (after he did some CI), a new line of research
 * underscore, by nancy stalks smith
-* videos (good practice to watch them every now and then):
+* videos (good practice to watch them once in a while):
   * magnesium, fall after newton, ... (everything between 1972 and 1980)
 * books (about 10 good ones which are specifically for CI):
-  * sharing the dancy, by cynthia novack
+  * sharing the dance, by cynthia novack
   * dancing deeper still, by martin keogh

 ## something to tell people who never tried but are curious about it now?